• About Us

 Bringing the Vision to Life

 In collaboration with the Zambian Ministry of Education, EBZEF embarked on a mission to bridge this educational gap.
 The construction of the Njolomba Science Lab marked a significant milestone in this journey.
 Designed with modern safety features, dedicated spaces for experiments, and proper storage for scientific materials, the lab was built to meet the specific curriculum needs of secondary students.
+The project wasn't just about constructing a building—it was about creating an environment that fosters exploration, discovery, and critical thinking.
+Equipped with essential laboratory apparatus, chemicals, and tools, the lab has become a cornerstone of science education in the region.

 Impact on Students and the Community

 Since becoming fully operational, the Njolomba Science Lab has transformed the way science is taught and learned at Lumwana West Secondary School.
 Students now have the opportunity to engage in hands-on experiments, bringing textbook concepts to life.
 This practical approach has led to a noticeable improvement in academic performance, with students demonstrating a deeper understanding of scientific principles.
+Teachers report a surge in student interest and enthusiasm for science subjects.
+The lab has also inspired many students to consider pursuing higher education and careers in STEM fields, opening doors to opportunities that were previously out of reach.

 Challenges and the Path Forward